Prorogation of Parliament: What happens next?

 Three senior Scottish judges have ruled that Boris Johnson’s decision to suspend Parliament was “unlawful”.

-The Government said it was “disappointed” by the decision and would be appealing to the UK’s Supreme Court.
+The Government said it was “disappointed” by the decision and will appeal to the UK’s Supreme Court.

 Here the PA news agency takes a look at some of the key questions following the ruling.